 Getting started on a new platform is always overwhelming.
 In this brief article we'll try to walk you through your first steps.
+For extra information and guidance take a look at our short video, which will help you navigate Billforward.
 Together we'll setup your new Billforward organisation, and bill your first customer.

 For questions, drop us an e-mail email@example.com and we can setup a chat with our one of our core developers.